bmilts/Mobile-Store/README.md

 * Added listener to immeadiately update changes in database
 * Added functions to update tableView on database changes
 * Added database listener and add/update/remove functionality to products
+* Initialized firestore cloud storage to upload category images from admin app to use in both apps